krymlov/swe-java-lib/README.md

 # swe-java-lib

-Java Library is based on sources of Swiss Ephemeris (Astrodienst AG)
+swe-java-lib is based on sources of Swiss Ephemeris (Astrodienst AG)

 Sources copied from:
 - http://www.astro.com/ftp/swisseph